Four IS Militants Killed In Airstrike In Iraq

 Date

-(MENAFN- IANS) Baghdad, Oct 20 (IANS) Four Islamic State (IS) militants, including a senior member, were killed on Sunday in an airstrike in Salahudin province north of the Iraqi capital Baghdad, the Iraqi military said.
+(MENAFN- IANS) Baghdad, Oct 26 (IANS) Four Islamic State (IS) militants were killed in an airstrike in Salahudin province, north of the Iraqi capital Baghdad, the Iraqi military said.

 Legal Disclaimer: